Thesis

 Integrating Clinical Decision Support

 As of April 2024, over 50% of patients forgot the recommendations discussed during their conversations with physicians.
 At the same time, increased communication between patients and providers has been shown to improve patient satisfaction and health outcomes.
-This underscores the need for continuous patient engagement to enhance overall quality of care.
+This underscores the need for continuous patient engagement to enhance the overall quality of care.

 Supporting Financial Transaction Transparency